danielhmeir/oneness/paths.md

 How to meditate

 As described above, prepare a place.
 Stretch well, especially the spine and legs but do not overstretch.
 One goal of stretching is to energize the body.
-Now let us activate the nerve system.
+Then activate the nerve system.
 Breathe slowly with the heart.
 When you breathe in, the heart opens and fills with all the help and kindness that you’ve ever received.
 When you breathe out, breathe out your gratitude.
 Although it is just a mental exercise, you do experience these feelings in the heart and your nerve system becomes activated in a positive way.
 Now assume a symmetrical upright position.
 Specifics do not matter.
 Put the tip of the tongue above the upper teeth.
 Breathe out and relax.
 Do not get involved.
 There may be external distractions such as wind, smell, sound, movement or internal distractions such as breathing, pleasant feelings, thoughts.
 Ignore.
 Do not let your attention shift around but do not focus on anything particular.
 Relax the internal “muscle” of attention.
 The goal is to stay in this position without effort, ignoring everything, not focusing on anything.
 At first it will require physical effort, then internal effort.
 There will be numerous distractions.
 Discomfort, tension, external distractions, flood of thoughts.
 Just sit this all out.
 At some point the rising tide of disturbances will simply vanish.
 You will feel the quiet after a storm.
 Over time you will be able to sit relaxed, happy, with a clear mind, observing.
 A clear mind is a mind without thoughts.
 There are several types of thoughts: memories, thoughts triggered by the current experience, imagination.
 There is another type of thoughts: meta thoughts.
 They are a reflection of the inner Non-Self on the mind.
 They describe Non-Self to itself.
 When the mind is clear, there are also no meta thoughts.
 This to some extent disconnects the inner Non-Self from the machine it is sitting in.
 It is trippy and liberating and this can lead to 3 types of experiences that I will describe below.